JustinHuPrime/TCompiler/README.md

 ### Limits

 The T compiler will memory map all referenced files.
 As such, the system must have enough address space to handle the memory mappings.

-## Contributing

-The T Langauge Compiler uses clang-format as the code style enforcer.
-Your code style must match exactly with what clang-format generates.
-As per Google's C++ code style, indentation is in spaces, and one level of indent is two spaces.
-Doxygen is used to generate documentation.
-All header file declarations should have Doxygen documentation.
-Implementation file only declarations (static functions, etc.) may omit Doxygen documentation, but this is discouraged except in cases of truly trivial functions.